celery/celery/docs/glossary.rst

         describes a function that will have the same effect, and give the same result, even if called zero or multiple times (side-effect free).
         A stronger version of :term:`idempotent`.

+    reentrant
+        describes a function that can be interrupted in the middle of execution (e.g. by hardware interrupt or signal) and then safely called again later.
+Reentrancy is not the same as :term:`idempotence <idempotent>` as the return value does not have to be the same given the same inputs, and a reentrant function may have side effects as long as it can be interrupted;  An idempotent function is always reentrant, but the reverse may not be true.